The Surface Duo gets the hardware right, but the software is still a work in progress | CNN Underscored

 Bottom line

 The Surface Duo is incredibly practical.
-It’s also clearly a first generation device with bugs that need to be squashed.
+It’s also clearly a first-generation device with bugs that need to be squashed.

 But for $1,399 you’re getting the best hinge we’ve ever tested on a foldable and a mobile device that is ideal for productivity.
 We really like the nature of using two apps at once side by side and spanning an app to fill both screens.

-It’s not a device for everyone, but it’s clear that Microsoft is onto something big here.
+It’s not a device for everyone, but it’s clear that Microsoft is on to something big here.
 For the early adopters or those sold on productivity, the Duo makes a lot of sense and deserves a long look.
-Be ready to encounter some bugs along the way and don’t set the bar high for the camera.
+Just be ready to encounter some bugs along the way and don’t set the bar high for the camera.